billfitzgerald/infosec-primer/getting_started.md

 </code>
 </pre>

+In the example above, **eth0** is the correct interface, and the address is *192.168.251.211*.

 #### C4.3.2 In ZAP Proxy: Change "Local proxy" address

-The proxy setup procedure is the same as covered in "C4.2 Proxy and Browser on Same Computer", except that the network address of the computer (which we discovered in the prior step) should be entered in the address field.
+The proxy setup procedure is the same as covered in C4.2 [Basic setup, browser and proxy on same computer](#h.toolkit-zap-proxy-same-box), except that the network address of the computer (which we discovered in the prior step) should replace the default addresss setting of **localhost**.

 <div align="center">
 <figure>